 Training agreement sent by e-mail is accepted.

 Before going abroad, you should enter into an Erasmus programme grant agreement with the UT.
 Under this agreement, students undertake to do the traineeship at the foreign university or other institution during the period set out in the agreement and to submit written confirmation from the partner university of their traineeship achievements.
 The agreement also stipulates the amount of the grant.
 In the event that students fail to perform their obligations under the agreement, the university is entitled to demand repayment of the grant and cancel the traineeship period.

 The Erasmus traineeship grant does not cover all of the expenses of working abroad.
 The grant is first and foremost meant to cover your travel costs and the gap in living standards in different countries.
 Be prepared to cover the cost of your traineeship to a certain extent yourself.
 The university will transfer your grant to your (Estonian) bank account immediately prior to the traineeship period (usually within two weeks of you signing the grant agreement).
-The subsistence allowance is EUR 340-550 per month, plus a one-off travel allowance depending on your destination (EUR 70-600).
-The size of the grant is determined separately each year.
-The exact size of the grant is not known at the time the competition is on.
+The size of the grant is determined separately each year and the exact size of the grant is not known at the time the competition is going on.
 NB!
 The host institutions do not offer free accommodation!

 Back at the University of Tartu

 After returning to Tartu, you have to submit the following to the International Student Service within 1 month of the expiry of the agreement: